BojanFaletic/codex_eeprom_emulation/README.md

 - HDL: Behavioral SPI NOR flash model in VHDL with a self‑checking GHDL testbench.
 See `hdl/README.md` for commands and coverage.
 - C: Low‑level SPI NOR flash driver + pure‑C simulator (AXI‑Lite style register block + flash model).
 Driver and model have unit tests.
 See `sw/flash_ll/README.md`.
 - Rust: Workspace with FFI bindings (`flash_ll_sys`), a safe wrapper (`flash_ll`), and an EEPROM emulation layer (`eeprom_emul`) validated against the C simulator.
+- App: Standalone CLI that exercises the EEPROM emulation using a built‑in mock flash; no hardware required.

 Repository Layout
 - `hdl/`: VHDL model and testbench; `run_ghdl.bat` to simulate.